Rolands-Laucis/Socio/core/README.md

 ## Connecting frontend to backend DB reactively!

-Say goodbye to REST APIs.
+Say goodbye to REST APIs 👋.
 No more API middleware and DB interfacing functions and wrappers and handlers.
 Write your SQL queries on the frontend and have their results be automagically refreshed on all clients when a resource is changed on the server DB.

 Check [basic demo](../demos/basic/README.md) to try an interactive bare-bones demonstration.